IdMineThat/LotzaCoins/README.md

 # LotzaCoins
 Merged A Couple of Repos of Coins for Yiimp
-Requires a YiiMP Server installation.
+Requires YiiMP Server installation.
+This was built for IdMineThat or DirtyHarryDev Yiimp.

 Download the repository: